-See how your small business can be eligible to receive up to $26,000 per employee for wages that were paid during the pandemic.
-We can take full advantage of your Minnesota Employee Retention Tax Incentive with a short application process that will take only 15 minutes of your time.
+Check out how your small business could be eligible to receive up to $26,000 per employee for wages that were paid during the pandemic.
+We can take full advantage of your Minnesota Employee Retention Tax Incentive with a short application process that will take just 15 minutes of your time.

 Apply today and take advantage of our ERTC financing program to get your funds faster than the IRS

 The Employee Retention Credit (ERC) is a Payroll Tax Credit that Rochester organizations can attain for the wages paid to employees during the course of COVID-19.
 The Credit was initially signed in March 2020 as part of the CARES Act.
 The credit was later expanded with the Consolidated Appropriations Act in December 2020 and the American Rescue Plan Act in June 2021.

 Business Owners can receive a refundable credit of up to $5,000 per employee in 2020, and up to $7,000 per employee, per quarter (excluding the 4th quarter) in 2021, for qualified employee wages for a total amount of up to $26,000 per employee.

 As a component of the American Rescue Plan Act, the ERC program works to provide aid to small businesses and in contrast to the paycheck protection program (PPP) loan, you are not required to pay back the ERC credit amount.

 Businesses that are seeking to qualify for the Employee Retention Credit (ERC) must meet one of the two qualifications in order to be eligible.